 One of the reasons that animals make their way into a chimney is because they think that the top of the chimney is a hollowed out tree.
 Unfortunately because the inside of the chimney is slick, once an animal is inside only a few can make their way out.
 Some animals do instead choose to go inside of the chimney to make their homes.
 You can tell what kind of animal is in the chimney by the sounds that they make and the noises they make while trying to escape the chimney.
 Also, you may hear multiple animals if they have nested and had offspring.
-To learn more about the differences in these types of animals, click here.

 How can you prevent the animals from getting inside?

 Chimney caps are the best way to prevent animals from getting inside of your chimney.
 Chimney caps are a piece of metal, mesh cover and that has a solid top.
 However, before you have these installed you should have an inspection to make sure that there are no animals currently present.
 Aside from this, chimney caps can also help keep rainwater out of the chimney and prevent it from rusting the inside.